imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 **Direct file uploading from the browser**

-Let’s now upload an image by selecting a file from the file input.&#x20;
+Let’s now upload an image by selecting a file from the file input.

 When you choose a file, the file is immediately uploaded.
 You can pass optional `onSuccess` and `onError` callback functions as props like we have.